FabioDefilippo/md5-cracked/README.md

 # md5-cracked
 many files with md5 hash values and passwords

+## WARNING:

+Do not clone this repo, because it could be huge and fill your memory!

 ## HOW TO USE IT:

 1. go to values folder;